Financial Abuse: What is It? What to Do?

 As we mentioned, at times, financial abuse can be different than physical abuse.
 In domestic violence cases, if you are getting physically hurt by a person, you should find a way of leaving an abusive relationship.
 In a financially abusive relationship, the person with the money has all of the leverage, so he or she can use that leverage and power to force people to do what they want.

-One of the most common forms of financial abuse in relationships that we see is an act like withholding money.
-Also, making threats about personal finances often occur.
+One of the most common forms of financial abuse in relationships that we see is an act like withholding money from abusive partners.
+Also, making threats about personal finances often occurs.
 These tend to come in the form of the abusive party threatening to leave their partner on the streets if he or she decides to leave the relationship.

 What Is Financial Abuse & What Isn’t?